iree-org/iree/README.md

 1. On the `main` branch, run `bash ./build_tools/cmake/build_docs.sh`
 2. On the `main` branch, run `python3 ./scripts/prepare_doc_publication.py ./build-docs/doc`
-3. Switch to the `gh-pages` branch (or clone the repo again to make concurrent changes)
+3. Switch to the `gh-pages` branch (or clone the repo again to make concurrent changes.
+See "Cloning into another directory")
 4. Copy the contents of `build-docs/doc/` to the `gh-pages` branch: `cp -rf build-docs/doc/* ./docs/`
 5. Move `index.md` to the root: `mv -f ./docs/index.md .`
 6. Push to a fork, or serve the website locally